flapjack/flapjack-diner/README.md

 Flapjack::Diner.unscheduled_maintenances('example.com', :start_time => Time.local(2012, 08, 01), :end_time => Time.local(2012, 09, 01))
 ```

-The data is returned as a list of associative arrays, where each associative array represents the unscheduled maintenance periods for a check under the entity:
+The data is returned as an array of hashes, where each hash represents the unscheduled maintenance periods for a check under the entity:

 ```
 // CHECK is a string, e.g. 'ssh', 'ping'
-// UNSCHED_MAINT is a hash with the same format as an individual element of the list returned from Flapjack::Diner.unscheduled_maintenances(entity, check)
+// UNSCHED_MAINT is a hash with the same format as an individual element of the array returned from Flapjack::Diner.unscheduled_maintenances(entity, check)
 [{"check" => CHECK,
   "unscheduled_maintenance" => [UNSCHED_MAINT, ...]
  },